logoscreative/new-wp-mamp-shell/README.md

 > 1. Generates my <a href="http://codex.wordpress.org/Editing_wp-config.php#Security_Keys" target="_blank">security keys</a> and adds them to `wp-config.php`
 > 1. Adds my database name, username, and password to `wp-config.php`
 > 1. Opens up `wp-admin/install.php` to lets me complete installation

+For this branch that checks out the "skeleton", local database information is put into a `local-config.php` file, which is automatically ignored by Git.

 FAQ
 -----------------